Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Split tree characterizations of restricted graph classes

 \subsection{A split decomposition characterization of cographs}

 A cograph is a $P_4$-free graph~\cite{Sum73} (see Figure~\ref{fig:p4}).
 This graph family is also known as the graphs totally decomposable by the modular decomposition: i.e. their modular decomposition tree does not contain any $M$-prime node.
-It follows a graph $G$ is a cograph if and only if its modular graph-labelled tree only contains clique and star nodes (see Theorem~\ref{th:gallai}).
-By the way, this shows that cographs are DH graphs.
+Moreover cographs are known to be DH graphs.

 \begin{theorem}[Cograph split tree characterization] A connected graph $G=(V,E)$ is a cograph if and only if its split tree $ST(G)$ is its modular graph-labelled tree and is a clique-star tree. \end{theorem} \begin{proof} Assume that $G$ is a cograph.
-As already mentioned, its modular graph-labelled tree $(T,\mathcal{F})$ is a clique-star tree.
-Moreover by definition $(T,\mathcal{F})$ is reduced, it is also the split tree $ST(G)$.
+By Theorem~\ref{th:gallai}), $MD(G)$ does not contains any $M$-prime node, the modular graph-labelled tree of $G$ only contains clique and star nodes.
+Moreover by definition $(T_M,\mathcal{F_M})$ is reduced, it is also the split tree $ST(G)$.

 Assume that $G$ is not a cograph.
-Then the modular graph-labelled tree contains a node $u$, labelled by $G_u$ such that $G_u$ is neither a star nor a clique.
-If $G_u$ is prime with respect to the split decomposition, we are done since $ST(G)$ is not a clique-star tree.
+Then the modular graph-labelled tree contains a node $u$ such that $G_u$ is neither a star nor a clique.
+If $G_u$ is prime with respect to the split decomposition, we are done (since then $ST(G)$ is not a clique-star tree).
 So assume the graph $G_u$ contains a split, then the node set of $ST(G)$ and of the modular graph-labelled tree are not the same.
 That ends the proof. \end{proof}

 Thanks to the construction of the modular graph-labelled tree (see Section~\ref{sec:mod-dec}), we can rephrase Theorem~\ref{th:charact-cograph} as follows: